SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DMA/Preparing_to_upgrade_a_DataMiner_Agent.md

 # Preparing to upgrade a DataMiner Agent

 This section of the documentation contains detailed information on how to best prepare to upgrade a DataMiner Agent.
-We strongly recommend you read through the content of this page to ensure a successful upgrade of your DMA.
+To ensure a successful upgrade of your DMA, we strongly recommend that you read through the content of this page.

 ## Uploading upgrade packages before an upgrade

-We highly recommend you upload the upgrade package before the actual maintenance, as this is low risk and does not require a restart of your system but will indicate whether all conditions and requirements to upgrade your DataMiner Agent are met, vastly reducing the chance of problems occurring during the eventual upgrade.
+We highly recommend that you upload the upgrade package before the actual maintenance window, as this is low risk and does not require a restart of your system, but it will indicate whether all conditions and requirements to upgrade your DataMiner Agent are met, vastly reducing the chance of problems occurring during the eventual upgrade.

 To upload an upgrade package: